-Consideration of the impact of an increase in students on the school choice process in Red Clay.
+Consideration of the impact of an increase in students on the school choice process in Red Clay Consolidated School District.

-The items that are the sole responsibility of the Christina School District consideration:
+The items that are the sole responsibility of the Christina School District:

-- Consideration for Douglass Alternative, Montessori, Language Immersion. - Analyze the capacity of the Christina School District to effectively support holistic and enriching programs at the high school level.
+- Consideration for Douglass Alternative, Montessori, and Language Immersion. - Analyze the capacity of the Christina School District to effectively support holistic and enriching programs at the high school level.

-Equitable Adjustments for Educators, Administrators and Other Personnel
+Equitable Adjustments for Educators, Administrators, and Other Personnel

-The enabling legislation for redistricting, SB 122, stipulates that the redistricting plan must address the implications for educators, administrators, and other personnel that may lead to equitable adjustments in collective bargaining arrangements.
+SB 122, the enabling legislation for redistricting stipulates that the redistricting plan must address the implications for educators, administrators, and other personnel that may lead to equitable adjustments in collective bargaining arrangements.
 A corresponding expectation is that the implementation of redistricting shall take place with as little disruption as possible to all those who will be impacted, including educators and other personnel.
-The multi-year process of implementation makes it possible for the Christina and Red Clay to anticipate the adjustments that will be necessary to allow for equitable and minimally disruptive personnel decisions.
+The multi-year process of implementation makes it possible for the Christina and Red Clay Consolidated School District to anticipate the adjustments that will be necessary to allow for equitable and minimally disruptive personnel decisions.
 The goal should be for the districts to address the vast majority of adjustments before the actual transfer of schools and the initial change in student enrollment in fall 2018.
-Further, since the change in student enrollment will occur over a number of years, the adjustments for educators, administrators and other personnel will continue until the process is complete.
+Further, since the change in student enrollment will occur over a number of years, the adjustments for educators, administrators, and other personnel will continue until the process is complete.
 These factors are the baseline from which the Commission's guiding principles are derived and on which the Commission's action plans are formulated.

-The Christina and Red Clay frameworks for planning included as appendices to this plan present the initial district proposals for addressing reassignment and other adjustments for personnel impacted by redistricting; the Christina framework is in Appendix B and the Red Clay framework is in Appendix C. The Commission expects that, as the process of implementation proceeds, these frameworks must be further developed and pursued in a collaborative manner not only between the districts but also with those who represent the interests of the educators and other personnel impacted.
+The Christina and Red Clay Consolidated School District frameworks for planning included as appendices to this plan present the initial district proposals for addressing reassignment and other adjustments for personnel impacted by redistricting; the Christina School District framework is in Appendix B and the Red Clay Consolidated School District framework is in Appendix C. The Commission expects that, as the process of implementation proceeds, these frameworks must be further developed and pursued in a collaborative manner not only between the districts but also with those who represent the interests of the educators and other personnel impacted.
 Both districts have confirmed their intentions to do so.